Florida Electrical Contractor License Renewal Guide

 The Important Exception for Alarm Work

 Completing these state-mandated CEUs is simple with our comprehensive online electrical courses.
-ExpertCE offers packages designed to meet all Florida requirements.
+ExpertCE offers packages designed to meet Florida requirements.
 Browse our courses today to find a state-approved package that fits your license type.

 CE Requirements at a Glance (2-Year Cycle)